(Updated July 20, 2024)

 Cimorelli, 25, a 37th-round pick in the 1989 draft, entered in the fifth and yielded a run after Jeff Bagwell and Ken Caminiti opened the inning with consecutive singles.
 In the sixth, the Astros scored four runs on RBI-doubles by Steve Finley and Bagwell, and Caminiti’s two-run single, before Cimorelli recorded an out.

-Torre replaced Cimorelli with Eversgerd, 25, who had signed with the Cardinals as an undrafted free agent in 1989.
+Torre replaced Cimorelli with Eversgerd, 25, who signed with the Cardinals as an undrafted free agent in 1989.
 Eversgerd finished the inning without allowing a run.

 Houston went on to a 15-5 victory.
 Boxscore